BladedCargo/Moving-Bean-Game/README.md

 # Moving-Bean-Game
-WASD to move.
-I made this in 15 min.
+WASD to move, shift to run, and escape to hide mouse.